Goosebumps (comics): Slappy's Tales of Horror

 This book includes the following graphic novel adaptations: A Shocker on Shock Street adapted and illustrated by James Tolagson, The Werewolf of Fever Swamp adapted and illustrated by Gabriel Hernandez, Ghost Beach adapted and illustrated by Ted Naifeh and Night of The Living Dummy adapted and illustrated by Dave Roman.
 It was released in August 2015.

 IDW Publishing

 From 2017 to 2020, IDW Publishing had published 4 original comic series entitled Monsters at Midnight, Download and Die!, Horrors of the Witch House and Secrets of the Swamp.
 Each contained 3-5 issues and told original stories featuring new and classic Goosebumps characters.
 Each were later released as a trade paperback.

 Monsters At Midnight

-This 3-issue series features an original story by author Jeremy Lambert with a special forward by author R. L. Stine and illustrations by Chris Fenoglio.
+This 3-issue series features an original story by author Jeremy Lambert with a special foreword by author R. L. Stine and illustrations by Chris Fenoglio.
 Individual issues were released from October 2017-February 2018 with a trade paperback released in April 2018.

 Download And Die!

-This 3-issue series features an original story by author Jen Vaughn with a special forward by author R. L. Stine and illustrations by Michelle Wong.
+This 3-issue series features an original story by author Jen Vaughn with a special foreword by author R. L. Stine and illustrations by Michelle Wong.
 Individual issues were released from March 2018-May 2018 with a trade paperback released in September 2018.